OPENING OF THE MUSEUM IN 2003

-The museum invited its first visitors on 14 February 2003, celebrating the 100th anniversary of the Vilnius city central power station.
+The museum invited its first visitors on February 14th 2003, celebrating the 100th anniversary of the first power plant of the city of Vilnius.
 At the time, the museum only took a mere 13% of the floor space of the former power station and the rest of the building was in very rough shape.

 At the time, the president of the History and Philosophy Association of the Baltic States, dr. J. A. Krištopaitis wrote in the press: “All the Western countries have long since established impressive museums in technical fields which not only fulfil the educational mission of a cultural and historic monument but also play the role of an attractive tourist attraction.
 In this field, due to a lack of insight, we are loosing valuable monuments in technological fields every day, thus impoverishing our culture and the values of its technological thought.
 The Lithuanian Museum of Energetics has all the potential to become an interesting Museum of Technology”.